fractalmandala/brhatNew/src/routes/aryavarta/lore/ashvamedha.md

 title: aśvamedha
 tag: bhāratas
 image: https://rnfvzaelmwbbvfbsppir.supabase.co/storage/v1/object/public/brhatwebsite/13scrolls/palimpsest/palim10.webp
+snip: "I am a man of the Vasishtha School, young Puru.
+My knowledge, my lore comes from that great branch of learning.
+If you subscribe to my rituals, if you sing my compositions, you will add your name to the list of Kings that begins with Ikshvaku himself."
 ---

 > I am a man of the Vasishtha School, young Puru.
 My knowledge, my lore comes from that great branch of learning.
 If you subscribe to my rituals, if you sing my compositions, you will add your name to the list of Kings that begins with Ikshvaku himself.<br><cite>Maitravaruni Vasishtha to Bharata</cite>